| |

 Instructions

 • Preheat the oven to 425ºF (220ºC).
-Generously grease a 12-cup muffin tin with butter (1 to 2 teaspoons should do).
-Be sure to grease the inside of each muffin cup as well as the top of the tin.
+Generously grease a 12-cup muffin tin with butter.
 Line the tin with paper muffin wrappers and set aside.

 • Place the flour, baking soda, and salt in a medium-large bowl.
-Whisk everything together until well combined and set aside.
+Whisk until well combined.
+Set aside.

 • Add the butter and both sugars to a mixing bowl.
 Use a hand or stand mixer to cream the butter and sugars together on medium-high speed until the mixture is light and fluffy, about 2 to 3 minutes.